DirtBagXon/q2admin/readme.txt

   level changed as well)
   For the console versions of the command, if you don't supply a filename, the MOTD is cleared.
 If you do the MOTD is loaded.
-  NOTE: by default the MOTD is read from the Quake2 directory.
+  NOTE: by default the MOTD is read from the baseq2 directory.
-  If you want to use a mod motd you must supply the directory name. e.g. sv !setmotd "ctf/mymotd.txt"
+  If you use a +set basepath and +set game arguments it will be read from the full path of the mod directory defined therein.
+  Set via console server config as: e.g. sv !setmotd "mymotd.txt"
-  Also a any qauke2 client connected to the server may redisplay the motd by typing 'motd' into the console.
+  Also a any quake2 client connected to the server may redisplay the motd by typing 'motd' into the console.